Table of Contents

-JSS Article: Article about the metafor package published in the Journal of Statistical Software.
+- JSS Article: Article about the metafor package published in the Journal of Statistical Software.

-Other Free and/or Open-Source Software
+Other Free/Open-Source Software

-Center for Evidence-Based Medicine @ Brown: The CEBM at Brown University has supported the development of the metafor package in various ways (also by providing some financial support).
-In addition, the center has developed Open Meta-Analyst and OpenMEE, two open-source software packages for conducting meta-analyses that make use of the metafor package as part of the backend.
+- Center for Evidence Synthesis in Health: The Center for Evidence Synthesis in Health at Brown University has supported the development of the metafor package in various ways (also by providing some financial support).
+In addition, the center has developed OpenMeta and OpenMEE, two open-source software packages for conducting meta-analyses that make use of the metafor package as part of the backend.

-Meta-Analysis Task View @ CRAN: The meta-analysis task view on CRAN (curated and maintained by Michael Dewey) provides a nice overview of the various R packages related to meta-analysis.
+- Meta-Analysis Task View @ CRAN: The meta-analysis task view on CRAN (curated and maintained by Michael Dewey) provides a nice overview of the various R packages related to meta-analysis.

 Commercial Stand-Alone Packages